d12frosted/elpa-mirror/gnu/coterm-readme.txt

 To install coterm, type M-x package-install RET coterm RET

-It is best to add the following elisp snippet to you Emacs init file, to enable `coterm-mode' automatically on startup:
+It is best to add the following elisp snippet to your Emacs init file, to enable `coterm-mode' automatically on startup:

   (coterm-mode)